xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(dkulp) Prevent effect from being resized so start is < 0ms which prevent effect updates/rendering/etc..
-4.2.13  Sep 27, 2015
+    -- enh(dkulp) Add option to twinkle to re-randomize the color after each twinkle 4.2.13  Sep 27, 2015
 	-- enh (sean) Added new Plasma effect.
 Now you dont need to use Butterfly to get Plasma effects -- bug(dkulp) Fix crash when rendering models that have channels that extend beyond the configured range